What does it really mean to launch your product in a new market?

 - So what does marketing localization really mean?

-- The goal of marketing localization
+- The benefits of early marketing localization

 - Marketing localization and its challenges